awslabs/amazon-kinesis-client-ruby/README.md

 configured to allow the samples to use your
 [AWS Security Credentials](http://docs.aws.amazon.com/general/latest/gr/aws-security-credentials.html).

-By default the samples use the [DefaultAWSCredentialsProviderChain][DefaultAWSCredentialsProviderChain] so you'll want to make your credentials available to one of the credentials providers in that provider chain.
+By default the samples use the [DefaultCredentialsProvider][DefaultCredentialsProvider] so you'll want to make your credentials available to one of the credentials providers in that provider chain.
 There are several ways to do this such as providing a `~/.aws/credentials` file, or if you're running on Amazon EC2, you can associate an IAM role with your instance with appropriate